5 days in Paris itinerary

-There are several restaurants in the area too, notable ones being Le Sens Unique, Le Restaurant Le V or the popular Pierre Gagnaire (reservation must be made, usually a couple of months in advance).
+There are several restaurants in the area too, notable ones being Le Sens Unique (Address: 47 Rue de Ponthieu, 75008), Le Restaurant Le V (Address: 25 Rue Vernet, 75008) or the popular Pierre Gagnaire (Address: 6 Rue Balzac, 75008, Reservation must be made, usually a couple of months in advance).

-Especially stunning in the winter, Galeries Lafayette is an upmarket French department store chain.
+Especially stunning in the winter, Galeries Lafayette (Address: 40 Bd Haussmann) is an upmarket French department store chain.

-Its flagship store is on Boulevard Haussmann in the 9th arrondissement of Paris, which is precisely the one you should visit.
+Its flagship store is on Boulevard Haussmann, which is precisely the one you should visit.
 Admire the ornate glass-domed department store and head to the rooftop for epic views of Paris from above, one of those lovely hidden gems we discovered accidentally.

 At the top floor there's also a lovely souvenir shops with unique items from Paris.

-At the bottom floor there is a supermarket where you'll find incredible French cheese and great Parisian baguettes.
+At the bottom floor there is a supermarket that sells incredible French cheese and great Parisian baguettes.
 Try the charcoal baguette for something unique and sit down to enjoy some caviar and champagne.

-We visited Paris so many times, we spent 3 days in Paris but also a romantic weekend in the past, to specifically enjoy a show at the Palais Garnier.
+We visited Paris so many times.
+We did a 3 day trip first and then a romantic weekend later, to specifically enjoy a show at the Palais Garnier.
 Paris is a great city to visit, full of history and so much wonderful art.
 We believe 5 days in Paris is just the right time to spend visiting all the highlights in the capital.

 To truly enjoy attractions, make sure to visit them as early as possible.
 Eat, drink wine, relax and take countless photos.
 This is what Paris is all about.
 Of course, in a 5 days Paris itinerary you can see only a small section of the whole city, but these are the highlights that matter, perfect to create those sweet memories from abroad.